lux-sp4rk/bloodwork-vn/docs/manuscript.md

 Rachel clicked **"Place Order"** on the NinjaMaster 9000 and its companion opponent, Viking Warrior.
 Tommy would finally have the AI battle toys he'd been begging for.
 She was about to close the website when the confirmation email dinged in her inbox.
 At that exact moment, something struck her bedroom window, glass exploding inward.

 Rachel screamed as the crow's broken body tumbled onto her laptop, its wings splayed awkwardly, blood smearing across the glowing product photo of the toys.
 She felt a hot sting across her cheek and temple—glass shards from the shattered window had peppered her face.
 She touched her cheek and her fingers came away bloody.
-A particularly large shard, maybe half an inch long, was embedded just below her left eye.
-She'd deal with it later.

 For a moment, the glowing red eyes of the NinjaMaster seemed to reflect in the bird's unseeing gaze.